verlok/verlok.github.io/_posts/2019-03-08-tables-look-like-lists-look-like-tables-accessible-responsive-design.md

 </table>
 ```

-The solution in this case would be to `display: flex` the rows, then order them vertically using `flex-direction: column`.
+The solution in this case would be to `display: flex` the rows, then set their cells direction to vertical using `flex-direction: column`.

 ```css
 tr {